r2fo/r4fo.com-v1/content/privacypolicy.md

 <br>

 ## Third Parties {#third-parties}
-- This website, Piped, SafeTwitch and RedLib are hosted on a server provided by <strong style="color: hsl(184,73%,29%);">Netcup</strong>.
+- This website, Piped and SafeTwitch are hosted on a server provided by <strong style="color: hsl(184,73%,29%);">Netcup</strong>.
 [Their privacy policy](https://www.netcup.eu/kontakt/datenschutzerklaerung.php)
 - All other services are hosted on a server provided by <strong style="color: red;">Oracle Cloud Infrastructure</strong>.
 [Their privacy policy](https://www.oracle.com/legal/privacy/services-privacy-policy.html)
 - <strong style="color: orange;">Cloudflare</strong> is used for <strong style="color: hsl(210, 92%, 56%);">CDN and security</strong> (only on subdomains where Cloudflare Proxy is enabled).
 Cloudflare may log traffic that looks suspicious.
 These WAF logs include: IP Address, User Agent and Query.
 These WAF logs are discared after 14 days.
 [Their privacy policy](https://www.cloudflare.com/privacypolicy/)
 - <strong style="color: hsl(270, 60%, 70%);">Crowdsec</strong> is used for <strong style="color: hsl(210, 92%, 56%);">security</strong>.
 Crowdsec is open source and runs locally.
 If it detects abuse, it will report the IP address in question to Crowdsec Threat Intelligence.
 [Their privacy policy](https://www.crowdsec.net/privacy-policy)